Public International Law

 Public International Law has been taught and researched at Cambridge University since the late nineteenth century, and the Squire collections have grown steadily over the years.
 John Westlake (WPIL 1888-1909) and Sir (later Lord) Arnold McNair (WPIL 1935 - 1937), made important contributions to early collection development by donating their own books.
 After the Squire Law Library separated from the main University Library in 1905, these donations, together with gifts from colleagues abroad, constituted the initial stock.
 At that point the international collections occupied only one side shelf in the new Downing Street site.
 Another major figure in these early years was L.F.L.
 Oppenheim (WPIL 1908-1914), the author of Oppenheim's International Law.

 Sir Arnold oversaw the transfer of the Squire Law Library to the Old Schools site in 1935, and shortly afterwards, Hersch Lauterpacht (later Sir, WPIL 1937-1954) arrived from the London School of Economics.
 Sir Hersch had a major influence on future development of International Public Law at Cambridge, as well as the Squire collections, inter alia, through his contributions to the development of various journals and reports (e.g. International Law Reports and the British Yearbook of International Law (with McNair).
 In this he was assisted by Clive Parry (later Professor of International Law, 1969-1982) who produced the monumental Consolidated Treaty Series 1648-1920, and Dr Kurt Lipstein (later Professor of Comparative Law, 1973-76).
 This tradition was maintained by his son, Sir Elihu Lauterpacht CBE, QC (Emeritus Director of the Lauterpacht Research Centre for International Law and Honorary Professor of International Law) who, in 1983 established the RCIL which was re-named in 1997 to honour the achievements of his father and himself.
-The current Whewell Professor of International Law and Chairman of the Law Faculty (formerly Director of the LRCIL) is James Crawford, author of The International Law Commission's Articles on State Responsibility.
+The current Whewell Chair of International Law is vacant following the recent appointment of Professor James Crawford to the International Court of Justice.
+Professor Crawford was also formerly the Director of the Lauterpacht Centre.
+The current Director of the Lauterpacht Centre is Professor Mark Weller.

 Finally, mention must be made of the late W.A.F.P.
 Steiner (Assistant Librarian 1958-1968) (see also the Foreign & Comparative Law entry) who was instrumental in strengthening the Squire holdings in many areas of Public International Law, and filling gaps in the collections using generous grants from the Shell Oil Company.